madeofsun/vite-vue-tsx/README.md

 The template uses Vue 3 Composition API with `vue-tsx-macros` that brings typescript specific `<script setup>` features to `.tsx` files (like defining props using type declarations - `defineProps`).

-That allows you to remove burdensome tooling like `vue-tsc` / `Volar` and still get same experience in terms of type-safety.
+In other words, it does not use burdensome tooling like `vue-tsc` / `Volar`, but still provides same experience in terms of type-safety.

 Check out the [docs](https://github.com/madeofsun/vue-tsx-macros) to learn more.